This post may contain affiliate links. Learn what that means for me and for you.

 Saving for retirement is another really big priority for me.

 Since starting my full-time job in August 2019, I have been contributing the maximum amount to my 401k and Roth IRA retirement accounts.
-By the time I leave to travel in December, I will have over $33,000 saved in my retirement accounts.
+By the time I leave to travel in December, I will have a healthy amount of money invested in my retirement accounts.

 I’m a huge believer in starting to save for retirement while you’re still young, because you will have the power of compound interest on your side.

 Most people who are quitting their job to travel will have no income or reduced income while they’re traveling.
 It’s a smart idea to have at least some money saved for retirement before you leave for long-term travel.
 The earlier you start, the more compound interest helps you.